olegv142/Display/README.md

 # OLEDDisplay
 OLED drivers for Arduino

-Supported chips: SSD1306, SH1106, currently only in I2C mode with 128x64 resolution.
+Supported chips: SSD1306, SH1106, currently only in I2C mode with 128x64 and 128x32 resolutions.

 The library has the following distinctive features:
 - Extensible class hierarchy